 Organ Pipe Cactus National Monument

-The main draw of the area are the Ajo Mountain Drive and the Puerto Blanco Drive, from where you can access a variety of great hiking trails – indeed, this is one of the best places to visit in Arizona if you like hiking.
+The main draw of the area are the Ajo Mountain Drive and the Puerto Blanco Drive, from where you can access a variety of great hiking trails.
 The most famous trail is the Bull Pasture/Estes Canyon Loop Trail.

 Conclusions On The Places To Visit In Arizona